 Think it’s tough raising kids in your house?
 Try parenting in the White House!
-In honor of President’s Day, we’re looking back at some of the pranks, discipline problems, and embarrassing faux pas that the First Kids inflicted on the leaders of the free world.
+In honor of President’s Day, we’re looking back at some of the pranks, discipline problems, and embarrassing faux pas that certain First Kids have inflicted on the leaders of the free world (aka their fathers).

 Teddy Roosevelt brought six rowdy offspring and a whole menagerie of exotic pets to the White House, including a pony named Algonquin.
 When young Archie Roosevelt fell ill, his brothers tried to raise his spirits by sneaking the pony into the White House elevator and up to his room for a visit.
 We wonder, did the pony have security clearance?